openfaas/of-watchdog/README.md

 2024/04/25 17:29:58 GET / - 301 Moved Permanently - ContentLength: 39B (0.0037s) [079d9ff9-d7b7-4e37-b195-5ad520e6f797]
 ```

+#### 1.5 Reducing timeouts

+If a function has a timeout set via `exec_timeout` of a large value like `1h`, but you need an individual request to timeout earlier, i.e. `1m`, then you can pass in a HTTP header of `X-Timeout` with a Go duration to override the behaviour.

+The value for `X-Timeout` must be equal to or shorter than the `exec_timeout` environment variable.

+`X-Timeout` cannot be set when the `exec_timeout` is set to `0` or hasn't been specified.

 ### 2. Serializing fork (mode=serializing)

 #### 2.1 Status